Beliavsky/Fortran-code-on-GitHub/README.md

 [fgsl](https://github.com/reinh-bader/fgsl): Fortran interface to the GNU Scientific Library, by reinh-bader

+[Field Abstract Calculus Type Usable and Aesthetic Library (FACTUAL)](https://github.com/cmacmackin/factual): provides abstract types to represent mathematical fields in Fortran, by Chris MacMackin.
+These are both scalar and vector fields.
+It also contains (at present) one concrete implementation of these types, using a pseudo-spectral approach and tracking field values at Chebyshev collocation points.

 [forlab](https://github.com/zoziha/forlab): module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's module NumPy, by zoziha

 [forSISL](https://github.com/rweed/forSISL): Modern Fortran interfaces to the SINTEF Spline Library (SISL)